yeepio/yeep/docs/methods/session.create.md

 ## Description

 Creates new session, a.k.a. sign-in, for the designated user.
+Returns a token that the user should present in subsequent requests to authenticate their identity.

 ---